Vladimir Arsić

-Vladimir Arsić (born 20 April 2001) is a Bosnian professional footballer who plays as a centre-back.
+Vladimir Arsić (born 20 April 2001) is a Bosnian professional footballer who plays as a centre-back for Georgian top-league club Gagra.

 Career

 On 18 July 2022, Arsić joined Danish Superliga side Vejle.

 On 30 January 2024, Arsić joined Ukrainian Premier League side Chornomorets Odesa.
 On 3 August 2024 in the 1st round match of the Ukrainian Premier League between Kryvbas Kryvyi Rih and Chornomorets he made his official debut as player of Chornomorets.